Description

 Risk and Exploitability

-The CVSS score is not available publicly.
-EPSS is not provided and the vulnerability is not listed in CISA KEV.
-Exploitation requires a kernel‑space memory allocation failure, which is unlikely to be triggered remotely without elevated privileges.
-The risk is considered moderate; systems should address the defect promptly.
+The public CVSS score is not available.
+EPSS indicates a very low exploitation probability (< 1%) and the vulnerability is not listed in CISA KEV.
+Based on the description, it is inferred that exploitation would require a local privileged user or an attacker able to induce a kernel‑space memory allocation failure, making remote exploitation unlikely without prior escalation.
+The risk is therefore considered moderate; systems should address the defect promptly.

 Remediation